⚔️ Trench Defense

 Code Philosophy

-The architecture follows Roblox best practices — server logic in ServerScriptService, client UI and input in StarterPlayerScripts, shared modules in ReplicatedStorage.
+The Flutter prototype keeps server-authoritative game logic separated from rendering and input.
+The planned Roblox rewrite will follow Roblox best practices — server logic in ServerScriptService, client UI and input in StarterPlayerScripts, shared modules in ReplicatedStorage.
 Important game logic like enemy health and combat resolution runs on the server where it can't be tampered with.